Built-ins

 gridn n:num c:string

-the grid is set to the color specified by the string argument c
+the grid is set to the color specified by the string argument c.
+The default

 line width is 0.1 units.
 Every fifth grid line is slightly thicker, with a line width of